djberg96/proc-wait3/doc/wait3.md

 methods, except that they return much more information via the rusage struct.

+## Future Plans
+Wrap the wait6 function, and add better BSD support in general.

 ## Known Bugs
 None that I'm aware of.
 Please log any bugs on the Github project page at https://github.com/djberg96/proc-wait3.